 The British Standards Institution published standards in February 2014 based upon the European Standards on safety requirements to address certain risks posed to children by internal blinds and corded window coverings.

 If a blind or curtain track is purchased new then it should contain a label regarding safety and compliance with the Standard together with a safety device installed to prevent strangulation of a young child by a dangerous loop made of cord material or ball bearings.
+Usually this is a cleat or channel to prevent the cord hanging loose.

 Existing properties where blinds or tracks with cords are already fitted should be checked and if there is a long or loose loop arrange the fitting of a cleat or snap connector.